anita-martin5703/BeerBuddy/docs/FinalDeliverable.md

 1. Add in Google Maps and place makers at all the Bars.
 2. Add in self-made icons and spruce it up to make it more presentable.
 3. Add in a personal logo.
+4. Find a better API to work with that has more information I can display.

 ## Up to date Wireframes and User Stories
 Up to date [Wireframe-3](WireFrame-3.png)